breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Sat 22.02.
+- Added `rebuild.bat` script.
+- SlackerDuration is now used instead of ints.
 - The app now shows the remaining duration for the current activity.
 - The app is now showing the slack time.
 - Moved the view update logic to its own function.